Adilf19/team-bath-rov-software/machine-learning/crab_detection/README.md

 Api docs are available at <local-ip>/docs
 You will need a .env file at the root of the crab_detection folder with `MODEL=YOLO` You can set MODEL = {YOLO, rf-detr, yolov8}, though from initial testing YOLO seems to work best.
+For YOLO you will need the weight, which should be in the repo by default, otherwise are available in teams.